 You’re now well on your way to becoming a VPN expert – soon you’ll be the one helping people reclaim their online privacy and freedom with VPNs!

 Want to learn more?
-Here’s some deeper questions to explore:
+Here are some deeper questions to explore:

 Are VPNs Legal?